jakvra/ideas/README.md

 ```shell
 mvn spring-boot:run
 ```
-within maven installed, it should be possible use the maven wrapper:
+without maven installed, it should be possible use the maven wrapper:
 ```shell
 ./mvnw spring-boot:run
 ```